CaiqueCoelho/deep-learning/dlai/README.md

 In June 2020, moved local repo to Ubuntu side.
 PATH: ~/work/deep-learning/dlai/
 Conda environment dlpy on Ubuntu side.
-Use with VS Code and Jupyter Notebook; Python v 3.8.
+   Use with VS Code and Jupyter Notebook; Python v 3.8. -- no.
+   Memo: tensorflow 2.0 not compatible with Python v 3.8, use with Python v 3.7 isntead.

 ---